Planning a wind farm in Norway? Connecting to grid from 2019 may cost you

 Hydro argued that the change, if imposed, should be accompanied by cuts in the fees paid to stay connected to the grid, but such a reduction was not part of the plan, NVE section head Torfinn Jonassen said.

-Power producers Statkraft [STATKF.UL] and Agder Energi [AGDER.UL] said that while the plan may benefit society, it could raise the costs for future renewable energy projects.
+Power producers Statkraft and Agder Energi said that while the plan may benefit society, it could raise the costs for future renewable energy projects.

 “This can be a discouraging factor for power production investments located in areas with a weak power grid,” an Agder spokesman said.